Self-Supervised Video Object Segmentation by Motion-Aware Mask Propagation: Related Work

-Self-supervised learning can learn general feature representations and spatio-temporal correspondences based on the intrinsic properties of the videos.
-It has shown promising capacity on various downstream tasks because it does not require any annotations to train the model and can better generalize to other datasets \cite{PreDecode,CubicPuzz,VideoMoCo,FacePred,InterIntra}.
-Many pretext tasks have been explored for self-supervised learning on videos such as query frame reconstruction \cite{MAST}, future frame prediction \cite{FuFramePred}, patch re-localization \cite{MuG}, and motion statistics prediction \cite{MotionStat}.
-In this work, we use a generative reconstruction task as in \cite{MAST} to train the model.
+\textbf{Self-supervised Learning} can learn general feature representations and spatio-temporal correspondences based on the intrinsic properties of videos.
+It has shown promising capacity on various downstream tasks as it does not require annotations and can better generalize \cite{Video_Color,PreDecode,UVC,CubicPuzz,FacePred,InterIntra,VideoMoCo}.
+Many pretext tasks have been explored for self-supervised learning such as future frame prediction \cite{FuFramePred}, query frame reconstruction \cite{CorrFlow,RPMNet,MAST}, patch re-localization \cite{CycleTime,MuG}, and motion statistics prediction \cite{MotionStat}.